-AG 45 Principles of Animal Science 3 units
+AG 45 Principles of Animal Science 54 lecture hours

 Not open for credit to student with credit in AG 45L.
+Transferable to CSU/UC UC-unit limit

 An overview of the principles of animal science and the interrelationship of domestic animals and humankind.
-This course will investigate animal anatomy, physiology, reproduction, nutrition, health, products and byproducts as well as behavior and genetics from a scientific prospective.
+This course will investigate animal anatomy, physiology, reproduction, nutrition, health, products and by-products as well as behavior and genetics from a scientific prospective.
 Current topics on influences of humans on genetic potential and productivity will be addressed.
 Experimental design and reporting, animal dissections, basic animal handling and husbandry practices, recognition of animal health, and use of biotechnology in animal science.
 (L)

-AG 45L Principles of Animal Science
+AG 45L Principles of Animal Science 4 units 54 lecture hours; 54 laboratory hours

-Not open for credit to student with credit in AG 45
+Not open for credit to student with credit in AG 45 Transferable to CSU/UC UC-unit limit